Summary

 Source https://resume.io/blog/which-country-gets-the-most-paid-vacation-days

-While there might be a few days different based on how you are “hired”, the above is the global target we aim for.
+In practice, there can be a few days’ difference based on how you are “hired” as we need to comply with the laws in your location.
+The above is the target we aim for everyone.

-You don’t have to ask for permission when planning vacations but do inform your manager and peers, and make sure your responsibilities are covered.
+You don’t have to ask for permission when planning vacations of up to two weeks, but do inform your manager and peers, and make sure your responsibilities are covered.
 Your health and the health of your loved ones come before work.
 If you can, inform your manager if you have to take time off for health reasons.
+More in Time off approval

 PTOs default configuration